In this post, I’m going to show you both the danger of TripAdvisor and how to mitigate that risk.

 Whether 80% of your business comes from Google, Viator or TripAdvisor, you should never give up that much control to anyone.

 Take TripAdvisor.
 The bigger the city, the bigger the pay-off if you reach #1 on their rankings.
-Yet, just making the top 40 in a city like London is almost impossible.
-Staying there?
-Well, check out this screen shot:
+Yet just making the top 40 in a city like London is almost impossible.

-These are businesses with 5 TripAdvisor bubbles and a good amount of recent reviews.
-Yet check out those rankings:#80 and #81.
+There are businesses with 5 TripAdvisor bubbles and a good amount of recent reviews.
+Their rankings? #80 and #81.

 Wow!
 In a smaller city both of these businesses would most likely be top 10.

 London From Scratch, despite their lowly ranking, has an EXCELLENT record on TripAdvisor:

 There are many businesses all around the world who look like this one.
 They generally have higher rankings in TripAdvisor because they’re in smaller cities.
 No matter your location, you don’t want to finally get to the top and be at risk of having one bad experience taken away from you.

 Even if your tour or activity company has managed to go 5 years without receiving a negative review, that doesn’t mean that that you’re going to be fine tomorrow.
 This is all thanks to what I call the ‘group bomb’.

 Introducing the Group Bomb